New Davis Cup proves exciting but calendar still a challenge - WHIZ News

 “I don’t see two World Cups in one month on our calendar.
 That’s something that I personally don’t see,” said Nadal, who on Sunday led Spain to its sixth Davis Cup title with a win over first-time finalist Canada.

-The inaugural ATP Cup, to be played with 24 teams, will take place in January.
+The inaugural ATP Cup, to be played with 24 teams, will take place in January in Australia.
 The Davis Cup debuted in Madrid with 18 teams.

 “We have an opportunity to finally have a great competition,” Nadal said.
 “There is no other way than have only one big, big competition.
 I think Davis Cup is the right name because it’s part of the history of our sport.
 And it will be great if we are able to put everything together.”